BOISE CAR ACCIDENT LAWYER

 While reimbursement to your health insurance may seem unfair to you, it is the law.
 However, there are still certain benefits to billing some or all of your treatment to your health insurance company.

-When we send a demand package to the at-fault driver’s insurance company at the end of your case, we ask the insurance company to pay for the entire billed amounts of your medical expenses.
+When we send a demand package to the at-fault driver’s insurance company at the end of your case, we ask the insurance to pay for the entire billed amounts of your medical expenses.
 In reality, if your health insurance has paid for your treatment, there have likely been contractual write-offs with some of your medical providers that will ultimately increase the overall value of your settlement, judgment, or award.

 Unlike many other law firms, in order to maximize our clients’ take-home amounts, we often reach out to our clients’ health insurance companies and try to negotiate reductions in their reimbursement amounts.